-APPLIED PARTIAL REFERENCE COMMENT PRINCIPLE THREE: REINFORCE LOYALTY AND INDE PENDENCE 3.1 The Board should undertake an assessment of its independence on an annual basis and disclose in the annual report each non-executive Director it considers to be independent. ✓ 3.2 All Directors should be candidates for re-election, at intervals of no more than three years, subject to continued satisfactory performance. ✓ Private company with very few shareholders.
-Articles provide for all Directors to retire from office but shall be eligible for re-election at every ordinary general meeting.
-3.3 Members of the Board and Senior Management should disclose to the Board whether they, directly or indirectly or on behalf of third parties, have a material interest in any transaction or matter directly affecting the company. ✓ See Connected Party Policy.
-3.4 Directors should demonstrate the capacity to commit the time needed to be fully effective in their roles. ✓ Page 18 Time commitment outlined in appointment letter.
-PRINCIPLE FOUR: FOSTER ACCOUNTABILITY 4.1 The Board should promote accurate, timely and balanced disclosure of all material matters concerning the company. ✓ Section 2 Page 2 4.2 Directors should state in the annual report their responsibility towards the integrity of the financial reports.
-This includes a statement from Directors that these reports comply with applicable financial reporting standards and present a true and fair view of the financial affairs of the company. √ Section 2 Page 2 4.3 The Board should, on an annual basis, report to shareholders and stakeholders on the external auditor's involvement in non-audit work and fees paid to auditors.
-This disclosure should differentiate between fees for audit work and fees for non-audit work. ✓ Page 19 4.4 The Board should, on an annual basis, verify that the company has appropriate processes that identify and manage potential and relevant risks. ✓ Page 15 4.5 Each company should establish an Audit Committee of the Board with responsibilities that include, but are not limited to: ✓ Page 19 a.
-Recommending the appointment of external auditors; ✓ Assessing the suitability and independence of external auditors; ✓ c.
-Overseeing all aspects of the company-audit firm relationship; ✓ d.
-Monitoring and reviewing the effectiveness of the internal audit function; ✓ e.
-Promoting integrity in financial reporting ✓ 4.6 Boards should report annually to shareholders on how the company is implementing the Corporate Governance Principles and explain any significant departure from Recommendations supporting each Principle. √ Page 21 Application and CG Disclosure Summary PRINCIPLE FIVE: STRENGTHEN RELATIONSHIPS WI TH SHAREH OLDERS 5.1 The Board should facilitate the exercise of ownership rights by all shareholder groups, including minority or foreign shareholders and institutional investors. ✓ 5.2 The Board should ensure that shareholders have the opportunity to engage with the company and participate effectively in annual and special meetings. √ 5.3 During the annual and special meetings, the Board should facilitate questioning of external auditors and Senior Management by shareholders, as moderated by the chairperson. ✓
+APPLIED PARTIAL REFERENCE COMMENT PRINCIPLE THREE: REINFORCE LOYALTY AND INDE PENDENCE 3.1 The Board should undertake an assessment of its independence on an annual basis and disclose in the annual report each non-executive Director it considers to be independent. √ 3.2 All Directors should be candidates for re-election, at intervals of no more than three years, subject to continued satisfactory performance. \checkmark Private company with very few shareholders Articles provide for all Directors to retire from office but shall be eligible for re-election ai every ordinary general meeting subject to performance.
+3.3 Members of the Board and Senior Management should disclose to the Board whether they, directly or indirectly or on behalf of third parties, have a material interest in any transaction or matter directly affecting the company. \checkmark See Connected Party Policy.
+3.4 Directors should demonstrate the capacity to commit the time needed to be fully effective in their roles.
+PRINCIPLE FOUR: FOSTER ACCOUNTABILITY \checkmark Page 15 Time commitment outlined in appointment letter.
+4.1 The Board should promote accurate, timely and balanced disclosure of all material matters concerning the company. \checkmark Page 2 Refer to Section 2 - Consolidated Financia Statements.
+4.2 Directors should state in the annual report their responsibility towards the integrity of the financial reports.
+This includes a statement from Directors that these reports comply with applicable financial reporting standards and present a true and fair view of the financial affairs of the company. ~ Page 2 Refer to Section 2 - Consolidated Financia Statements.
+4.3 The Board should, on an annual basis, report to shareholders and stakeholders on the external auditor's involvement in non-audit work and fees paid to auditors.
+This disclosure should differentiate between fees for audit work and fees for non-audit work. ~ Page 17 4.4 The Board should, on an annual basis, verify that the company has appropriate processes that identify and manage potential and relevant risks. \checkmark Page 13 4.5 Each company should establish an Audit Committee of the Board with responsibilities that include, but are not limited to: \checkmark Page 16 a.
+Recommending the appointment of external auditors; \checkmark b.
+Assessing the suitability and independence of external auditors; c.
+Our respective and the component audit \checkmark c.
+Overseeing all aspects of the company-audit firm relationship;d.
+Monitoring and reviewing the effectiveness of \checkmark the internal audit function; \checkmark e.
+Promoting integrity in financial reporting \checkmark 4.6 Boards should report annually to shareholders on how the company is implementing the Corporate Governance Principles and explain any significant departure from Recommendations supporting each Principle. \checkmark Page 18 Application and CG Disclosure Summary PRINCIPLE FIVE: STRENGTHEN RELATIONSHIPS WI TH SHAREH OLDERS 5.1 The Board should facilitate the exercise of ownership rights by all shareholder groups, including minority or foreign shareholders and institutional investors. \checkmark 5.2 The Board should ensure that shareholders have the opportunity to engage with the company and participate effectively in annual and special meetings. \checkmark 5.3 During the annual and special meetings, the Board should facilitate questioning of external auditors and Senior Management by shareholders, as moderated by the chairperson. \checkmark THE BEACON INSURANCE COMPANY L IMITED 18 2017 ANNUAL F REPORT